How Does Having Children Affect Writing A Will?

 Guidance for Guardians

-Once you have made your Guardian appointment in your Will, you can take it to the next stage where you give some guidance as to how you would like your children to be bought up if you were not around.
+Once you have made your Guardian appointment in your Will, you can take it to the next stage where you give some guidance as to how you would like your children to be brought up if you were not around.

 This guidance is not included in your Will but instead on a separate document called a “Memorandum of Wishes”.
 This document can be kept with the will but not attached or pinned to the Will.